 To breathe in, our chest expands, the lungs and their covers also expand.
-The air pressure inside the lungs is reduced as the atmospheric pressure is high and air is drawn into the body.
-When the lungs contract, the air pressure inside is increased and the air rushes out into the atmosphere.
+The atmospheric pressure is high and air is drawn into the body.
+When the lungs contract, the inside air rushes out into the atmosphere.

 The respiratory tract has an inner covering called mucus membrane which produces a fluid to moisten the air.
-Dust and germs are also trapped in it, to be thrown out through the nose.
+Dust and germs are also trapped in it, to be thown out through the nose.
 This is one of the way of protection.